nutanix/validated-designs/solutions/cloud/hybrid/README.md

 # Helpers

+## Calm

+Relink Calm Apps in DR site using Calm DR tracking script, see that README for details.

 ## Flow

 Synchronize Nutanix Flow Policies and categories between 2 Prism Central Instances, using Invoke-FlowRuleSync.ps1.
 See [KB 12253](https://portal.nutanix.com/kb/12253) for details.